College Board Blue Book | Test 7 | Module 2 Hard | Domain 4 | Questions15-22 | Grammar Rules

 (D) 930 CE was the year when Iceland’s parliament, one of the oldest parliaments in the world, first met.

-As the fourteenth US librarian of Congress, Carla Hayden has many responsibilities.
-These include overseeing the Library of Congress’s collections, which boast more than 162 million items; the US Copyright Office, which registers copyright claims and advises Congress on copyright law; and appointing the US poet laureate.
+Carla Hayden's responsibilities include overseeing the Library of Congress’s collections, which boast more than 162 million ______ the US Copyright Office, which registers copyright claims; and appointing the US poet laureate.

 Which choice completes the text so that it conforms to the conventions of Standard English?